sudarshanv01/tpd-analyse/README.md

 1. `exp_data`: list of filenames.
 Each filename must be of the format `exposure_<some_value>.csv` where some_value can be the exposure in any units.
 2. `order`: currently only first order desorption reactions are implemented, so `order=1`
-3. `thermo_ads`: Here the `ase` class `HarmonicThermo` can be passed with the required inputs for the adsorbate(s) of interest.
+3. `thermo_ads` (optional): Here the `ase` class `HarmonicThermo` can be passed with the required inputs for the adsorbate(s) of interest.
 More information about the class can be found [here](https://wiki.fysik.dtu.dk/ase/ase/thermochemistry/thermochemistry.html).
 4.  `thermo_gas`: Similar to the `thermo_ads`, only for gas molecules.
 One option is to use `IdealGasThermo`
 5.  `plot_temperature`: A temperature range that the equibirium coverage can be determined in.
 An example range would be `np.linspace(100, 500)
 6.  `T_switch`: Is there are more than one processes occuring in one TPD plot, supply a list of temperatures to switch from one to another in K.